slothmock/jRogue/jRogue/README.md

 ## Controls

-- Arrow Keys + Classic Roguelike controls to move around",
+- Arrow Keys + Classic Roguelike controls to move around
 - ? - Help Menu
 - / - Look Around
 - Shift + < or Shift + > to use stairs